 Ian holds both a Bachelor of Business Economics and Master of Business Administration from the University of Papua New Guinea.
 He is a graduate of the Australian Institute of Company Directors and holds a Diploma in Financial Markets from the Securities Institute of Australia and a Diploma in Economic Policy Analysis from the PNG National Research Institute.
 Ian is also a graduate of the prestigious Harvard Business School Advanced Management Program (AMP 185) and is a Fellow of the Australian Institute of Company Directors and a Fellow of the Papua New Guinea Institute of Directors.

-lan has been a director of Save the Children since October 2021.
+Ian served as a director of Save the Children from October 2021 to May 2024.

 3. Directors' qualifications, experience, and special responsibilities - cont'd